bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Settlement/STRSM_OCL_Settle-Concerns.md

 ^table-OclSettlementProjects

 ## Oracle: Settlement Trouble
-This oracle can be used to replace the one provided on [[OCL_Settle-Concerns#Oracle Settlement Trouble|Settlement Trouble Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Settle-Concerns#Oracle Settlement Trouble|Settlement Trouble Oracle]].

 > Check the Settlement Trouble oracle provides a broad description of the site’s most dramatic current issue. ^guidance-OclSettlementTrouble